webhintio/rfcs/README.md

 # rfcs

-Request for changes, new features, hints, etc. for the CLI
+Request for changes, new features, hints, etc. for webhint.